-Patagonia Capilene fabric is used to make some of the best and well known technical baselayers in the industry.
-The synthetic polyester weave provides the foundation for any layering system and is adaptable to a myriad of sports.
+Patagonia Capilene fabric is used to make some of the best and well-known technical baselayers in the industry.
+The synthetic polyester weave provides the foundation for any layering system and is adaptable to myriad sports.
 All of Patagonia’s Capilene baselayers are bluesign approved, meaning Patagonia follows a set of guidelines meant to reduce waste and boost sustainability of their products.
-Regardless of weight, the Capilene product line also features a contemporary and consistent fit, and makes good use of Patagonia’s Polygiene Odor Treatment technology to fight off odors accumulated after multiple days of skiing or outdoor activity.
+Regardless of weight, the Capilene product line also features a contemporary and consistent fit, and makes good use of anti-odor technologies to fight off odors accumulated after multiple days of skiing or outdoor activity.

-If you’re not sure where your next adventure might take you, reach for the Midweight Capilene baselayer.
-These are Patagonia’s most versatile baselayers; and are ideal for mild to cold temperatures.
+If you’re not sure where your next adventure might take you, reach for the Capilene Midweight baselayer.
+These are Patagonia’s most versatile baselayers, since they are ideal for mild-to-cold temperatures.
 They stretch, wick moisture, and are quick drying and highly compressible for easy packing.
 You could easily take them anywhere.
-These men’s Capilene 3 bottoms make a great first layer for skiing, hiking, or climbing all winter.
+These men’s Capilene Midweight bottoms make a great first layer for skiing, hiking, or climbing all winter.

 Capilene Thermal Weight